antofuller/configaformers/README.md

-# Muddy-Nets
+# Config-A-Net
 A PyTorch library for highly configurable transformers - easing model architecture search and experimentation.

-The implementation includes lots of type checking, and explanations.
+The implementation prioritizes flexibility and readability over speed.
 ## Blocks to Add:
 1. Depthwise convolution
 2. Fast Fourier Convolution